 The word image with the colour logo on a white block is the preferred version when it is possible to have the white block bleed to the top edge.

 - For print – CMYK/black, vectorised eps

 The word image version without the white block.

 - For Powerpoint presentations – black, png

 - For print – black, vectorised eps

 - For print – white, vectorised eps

 - The word image with profile collage – colour, web and print, vectorised eps

-(get two different versions in the SLU media bank, profiled material)
+(get two different versions from the SLU media bank under the heading Promotional)

 Download the wedge